+EHang 216 EHang 216F EHang 216L

+Sign

-EHang 216 EHang 216F EHang 216L States Delivery Status As of December 31, 2021, we had cumulatively delivered 153 units to customers for testing, training and demonstration purposes, mainly operated on a limited trial basis in tourism locations in China.
+As of December 31, 2021, we had cumulatively delivered 153 units to customers for testing, training and demonstration purposes, mainly operated on a limited trial basis in tourism locations in China.
 Currently we are working to obtain regulatory approvals in China.
 As of December 31, 2021, we had cumulatively delivered five units to customers for testing, training and demonstration purposes.
 In July 2021, we completed a comprehensive 10-month technical examination on EHang 216F through 52 different types of tests by the China National Fire-Fighting Equipment Quality Supervision Testing Center, which is under the Ministry of Emergency Management of China.
 As of December 31, 2021, we had delivered five units to customers for testing, training and demonstration purposes.

-Design Dual seats, 16 independent motors and propellers over eight arms 16 independent motors and propellers over eight arms; a high- pressure nozzle, a laser aiming device, six fire extinguishing projectile launchers above the cabin; a firefighting foam tank below cabin 16 independent motors and propellers over eight arms, a cargo compartment Applications Aerial sightseeing, passenger transportation, aerial logistics, emergency transportation and others High-rise firefighting Aerial logistics, emergency medical service, and others Specifications Maximum speed 130 km/h 130 km/h 130 km/h Cruising speed 100 km/h 100 km/h 100 km/h Designed flight time with maximum payload 25 minutes 21 minutes 21 minutes Designed flight distance with maximum payload 30 km 35 km 35 km Maximum payload 220 kg 150 liters of firefighting foams and 6 fire extinguishing projectiles 250 kg
+Dual seats, 16 independent motors and propellers over eight arms 16 independent motors and propellers over eight arms; a high- pressure nozzle, a laser aiming device, six fire extinguishing projectile launchers above the cabin; a firefighting foam tank below cabin 16 independent motors and propellers over eight arms, a cargo compartment

+Aerial sightseeing, passenger transportation, aerial logistics, emergency transportation and others High-rise firefighting Aerial logistics, emergency medical service, and others

+130 km/h 130 km/h 130 km/h

+100 km/h 100 km/h 100 km/h